 David Radtke is a trim carpenter, custom cabinetmaker, woodworker, freelance editor, and design consultant living in Minneapolis, MN.
 In the off hours you can find him enjoying archery, bow making, guitar playing and canoeing.

-How I Built It
+How I built it

 I modified my truck bed to keep tools secure.
-The cover is made from 2x4s skinned with 1/2-in. plywood.
+The cover is made from 2×4’s skinned with 1/2-inch plywood.
 I bolted angle iron to the sides of the cover and secured the whole thing with eyebolts located in the stake pockets.
 That way I can take it off easily, if need be.
 The whole platform is sealed against the truck bed with a rubber gasket to help divert rain.

 A piece of hinged plywood covered with aluminum diamond plate acts as a security flap.
 It extends down and prevents the tailgate from opening unless unlocked.
 An eye screw is fastened to the 2×4 frame, and a slot in the security flap allows a padlock to slip into the eye screw.
 The underside of the security flap has plastic furniture glides near the bottom to protect the painted surface of the tailgate.